North Carolina vs. Tennessee College Basketball Predictions & Picks - November 29

 North Carolina vs. Tennessee Predictions & Picks: Spread, Total - November 29

-Wednesday's game between the North Carolina Tar Heels (5-1) and the Tennessee Volunteers (4-2) at Dean Smith Center has a projected final score of 74-70 based on our computer prediction, with North Carolina securing the victory.
+Wednesday's game between the North Carolina Tar Heels (5-1) and the Tennessee Volunteers (4-2) at Dean Smith Center has a projected final score of 75-70 based on our computer prediction, with North Carolina taking home the win.
 Game time is at 7:15 PM on November 29.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!